skalalab/heaton_a-automated_immune_cell_segmentation/README.md

 1. Clone the GitHub Repository
 2. Create an Anaconda environment.
 3. Run through the `Immune_Cell_Segmentation_Notebook.ipynb`.
 If this is your first time running the notebook, ensure that you run the first cell for installing all files from `requirements.txt`
-4. `base_path` is currently pointing to the demo data included above. to analyze your own data change the `base_path` to the location of your files.
+4. `base_path` is currently pointing to the demo data included above.
+To analyze your own data change the `base_path` to the location of your files.
 5. Continue running through cells to generate file lists and read in all requisite files for recreating results.
 6. Update parameters in `adpative segmentation` and proceed with data generation.
 Voila!
 7. Final spleen segmentation data was generated with the following parameters: